Coxswain-Navigator/cen4802/README.md

-# cen4802
+Repository for #cen4802

+By Adam Hunt

-Repository for software integration, configuration, and testing class
+Part of the software integration, configuration, and testing class